 She was thought to have got out on at least one occasion, though, as she was accused of getting into the garden of No. 10 Downing Street and having a set-to with Nemo, the Siamese belonging to Prime Minister Harold Wilson's wife Mary.
 Furthermore, when Mrs Wilson intervened to protect her Siamese, he scratched her!
 It looked as though the incident would do nothing to help poor Peta's reputation; but in fact she was cleared when Mrs Wilson described the attacker as 'a long-tailed, black-and-white creature'.

 Questions began to be asked in Peta's defence, asking whether it was right that a department responsible for animal welfare legislation should itself be keeping a pedigree cat under less-than-ideal conditions.
 It was suggested that an area of grass could be planted in the building's inner quadrangle for Peta's use; but the need for it was forestalled when it was announced that the Home Office would be moving its location to Queen Anne's Gate.
 The new buildings were reckoned to be rodent-free and there would be no need for a cat to be kept at all.

-Note: the best-known cat in the British corridors of power was, of course, Humphrey of Downing Street: read his story which
+The best-known cat in the British corridors of power was, of course, Humphrey of Downing Street.

 If you would like to comment please contact me,

 or visit the Purr 'n' Fur home page

 Our featured feline at the head of the page is Simon of HMS Amethyst.